 Many companies talk about working collaboratively with vendors but struggle with building relationships in a structured way, maybe because of being unsure of how to proceed.

-Here we offer some guidelines on how to classify or segment your supply base to generate more dialogue and reduce your exposure to risk.
+Here we offer some guidelines on how to classify or segment your supply base to generate more dialogue and reduce your exposure to supply risk.

-Why is vendor segmentation important?
+The Purpose of Why is vendor segmentation

 Some vendors are more vital to the business than others and need a higher level of engagement.
 By segmenting vendors, i.e. by classifying each one using pre-agreed criteria, we can decide upon an appropriate level of attention needed to ensure that they deliver superior service or products to us.